Citation of United Kingdom legislation: Parliament of Northern Ireland (1921 to 1972)

 Each piece of legislation passed by the former Parliament of Northern Ireland (Stormont) was also known as an Act of Parliament.
 The system of citation of Northern Ireland Acts of Parliament is almost identical to that for the Westminster Parliament, except that the change to numbering by calendar year happened earlier (starting in 1943), and that Northern Ireland Acts are cited in Westminster legislation with "(N.I.)" appended to the chapter number.

 There is a difference in naming convention between Acts passed in Northern Ireland and Acts passed at Westminster but relating to Northern Ireland.
 Thus, the Criminal Evidence Act (Northern Ireland) 1923 is an Act passed at Stormont, but the Criminal Appeal (Northern Ireland) Act 1930 is an Act passed at Westminster (note the different placement of "(Northern Ireland)" in the two).

 Northern Ireland Assembly (since 1999)

-Acts passed by the Northern Ireland Assembly are cited by calendar year and chapter number.
+Acts of the Northern Ireland Assembly are cited by calendar year and chapter number; e.g. the Autism Act (Northern Ireland) 2011 is "2011 c.
+27 (N.I.)".